matthodan/jekyll-asset-pipeline/README.md

 ## Getting Started

-Jekyll Asset Pipeline is extremely easy to add to your Jekyll project and has no incremental dependancies beyond those required by Jekyll.
-Once you have a basic Jekyll site up and running, follow the steps below to install and configure Jekyll Asset Pipeline.
+JAPR is extremely easy to add to your Jekyll project and has no incremental dependancies beyond those required by Jekyll.
+Once you have a basic Jekyll site up and running, follow the steps below to install and configure JAPR.

 1. Install the "japr" gem via [Rubygems](http://rubygems.org/).